Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 In 2007, a woman then in her late 20s says she sought employment at the New York Times-owned International Herald-Tribune, where Oreskes was executive editor.
 In conversations by email, in person and by phone, she said, it proved impossible to keep the tone professional.
 She quelled her hopes and stayed away.

 In 2011, a freelancer then in her late 30s who has written for The New York Times, NPR and other major outlets says Oreskes pursued sexually charged conversations online with her, including some I have seen.
-She showed me an emailed warning she sent to an NPR editor when Oreskes' appointment was announced in early 2015: "INTERNS WATCH OUT."
+She showed me an email she sent to an NPR editor when Oreskes' appointment was announced in early 2015, warning: "INTERNS WATCH OUT."

 Around the Nation